Miro Alternatives

 1. If on Figma already, enable FigJam (no separate signup).

-2. Recreate frequently used Miro templates in FigJam.
+2. Recreate the 3-5 most-used Miro templates in FigJam.

-3. Roll out to non-design teams via Figma's free viewer/commenter seats.
+3. Roll out to non-design teams via Figma's free viewer and commenter seats.

-4. Cancel Miro once FigJam covers most workshop and brainstorm use cases.
+5. Cancel Miro once FigJam covers your workshop and brainstorm volume.

 Not for: FigJam is overkill if you are not already paying for Figma; Whimsical or Mural are sized better as standalone whiteboards.